monirz/slack-weather-bot/README.md

 # slack-weather-bot
-## A simple slack bot that provide weather info from yahoo API
+## A simple slack bot that provides weather info from yahoo API

 ### How to use: